samuelemaus/better_csv_to_json/readme.md

 `better_csv_to_json` uses some simple syntax in the column-heading to determine how the resulting JSON data is created and formatted.

 If you have simple data and no need for nested objects, values to be represented as arrays, etc. Then there's not much you need to know.
 **That said, there is reserved syntax you may want to be aware of**.
-Most notably, column headings are period delimited to represent object-nesting. **This can be toggled off** by setting the `evaluateHeadingSyntax` value to false
+Most notably, column headings are period delimited to represent object-nesting. **This can be toggled off** by setting the `evaluate_heading_syntax` value to false

 ### Basics: